-An appropriate rate of depreciation and profit rate is applied on "right- of-use assets" and "lease liability" respectively.
-Such depreciation and interest is charged to the consolidated profit or loss as depreciation and finance charges.
+The depreciation cost for "right- of-use assets" and the interest cost for "lease liability" is charged to the consolidated profit or loss as depreciation and finance charges.

-In case of existing, short term, small value and cancellable operating leases, the entity continues to charge the periodic lease payments to the consolidated profit or loss as an expense on straight-line basis over the term of the relevant lease.
+in case of existing, short term, small value leases the entity continues to charge the periodic lease payments to the consolidated profit or loss as an expense on straight-line basis over the term of the relevant lease.